Evina88/HELLOWORLDAUTOS/README.md

 ~ You have to inherit from it and define your own behavior.

 ~ You cannot have more than one ancestors.

+Commit: Interface and Methods

+~ Interface is basically a binding contract or specification.
+If you implement aN interface, you have to implement whatever is specified in there.

+~ Interface doesn't have the actual code.
+It just specifies what the parameters and the name of the functions are.

+~ Define an interface with the keyword interface and follow the same convention as classes (capitalized).

+	// inside it we define the function that must be implemented.

+	ex.
+ 		interface FormattedAccess{
+			function getFormattedMileage();
+  		};

+~ To implement it to a class, use the keyword implements and the name of the interface.

+ 	// Inside the class write the function and it's code

+ 	ex.

+		function getFormattedMileage() {
+     			return number_format($this->mileage, 0);
+    		}

+~ In the front-end, we are asisigning the method to a string, inside the loop of $vehicles.

+ 	ex.    $mileage = $vehicle->getFormattedMileage();

+~ ABSTRACTION (pillar of OOP)

+It could be possible we didn't know how the function exactly works, (it could be at a different file, for example) but we know what it does.